mja65/Emu68-Imager/docs/amigautilities.md

 ## InstallPackages

-This script can install custom packages that you have in the Fat32 partition Packages folder.
+This script can install custom packages that you have in the Fat32 partition **Install** folder.
 In the future we will have packages available here that you can install for free.
-Just copy the Package (it is an .lha file) into the Packages folder, boot your amiga and double click **InstallPackages** icon.
+Just copy the Package (it is an .lha file) into the Install folder, boot your amiga and double click **InstallPackages** icon.

 # Programs